 We don't sell your information to third parties.

-It’s always a good idea to use a calculator to estimate the cost of your car insurance before you automatically renew your policy.
-Since rates often go up every year (every for good drivers), it’s worth checking to make sure you’re not overpaying for car insurance.
+It’s always a good idea to use an auto insurance calculator to estimate the cost of your car insurance before you automatically renew your policy.
+Since rates often go up every year (even for good drivers), it’s worth checking to make sure you’re not overpaying for car insurance.

 Even though regularly shopping around is the best way to save money on car insurance, many drivers don’t take the opportunity to switch companies for lower rates.
 Our Policygenius Auto Affordability Survey, conducted in April 2023, found that, across all age groups, few drivers are willing to switch companies even when their rates are too expensive.